HOW YOUR CLUB, or ORGANIZATION, CAN HELP:

 Consider visiting the local Lion’s Club.
 Or forwarding this story to them.
-After all, this is the signature project of all Lions Clubs, and it is their eyeglass donations that have made this project possible so far.
+After all, this is the signature project of all Lions Clubs, and it is their eyeglass donations that have made this project possible.

 Reach out to people you know from Haiti.
 Or find them on the Internet.